SnowflurrySDK/Snowflurry.jl/README.md

 # Alpha Disclaimer

-Snowflake is currently in alpha.
-We may change or remove parts of Snowflake's API when making new releases.
+Snowflurry is currently in alpha.
+We may change or remove parts of Snowflurry's API when making new releases.

-Copyright (c) 2023 by Snowflake Developers and Anyon Systems, Inc.
+Copyright (c) 2023 by Snowflurry Developers and Anyon Systems, Inc.